35 min from our Beltsville HQ · ZIP 20874, 20876

 What does the third-party IAQ Lab Report include?

 Eagle includes a third-party Indoor Air Quality Lab Report with every Germantown job, mailed within about 5 business days.
 It documents what was present in your home's air and ductwork so you have measured proof of the result.
-It's our signature differentiator and is included at no extra charge on every cleaning, from a single townhome to a large Churchill Village colonial.
+It's our signature differentiator and is included on every cleaning, from a single townhome to a large Churchill Village colonial.

 How long does a Germantown duct cleaning take?